 In addition to longer maintenance intervals and the durability that comes with a B10 life of 400,000 miles, both the DD5 and DD8 will provide the versatility, performance, and reliability that customers in the vocational market expect.
 The DD8 is available with front- and rear-engine power take-off options and both engines feature our innovative variable cam phasing technology, which helps improve aftertreatment performance and efficiency.
 All this is expected to provide our customers with some significant advantages when it comes to their Total Cost of Ownership.

-MWS: UPTIME IS ONE OF THE MOST IMPORTANT FACTORS IN ANY VEHICLE-DRIVEN INDUSTRY, ESPECIALLY FOR PICKUP AND DELIVERY CREWS, CONSTRUCTION, UTILITY, ETC. HOW HAS DETROIT MAXIMIZED UPTIME FOR CUSTOMERS WHO UTILIZE ITS MEDIUM-DUTY ENGINES?
+MWS: UPTIME IS ONE OF THE MOST IMPORTANT FACTORS IN ANY VEHICLE-DRIVEN INDUSTRY, ESPECIALLY FOR PICKUP AND DELIVERY CREWS, CONSTRUCTION, UTILITY, ETC. HOW HAS DETROIT MAXIMIZED UPTIME FOR CUSTOMERS WHO USE ITS MEDIUM-DUTY ENGINES?

 Detroit engines have always been known for their performance efficiency and reliability.
 But, with the medium-duty engine market becoming more competitive, we feel that our proven Detroit Connect™ Virtual Technician℠ remote diagnostics will be a game-changer.
 It has been making a difference for a few years now in the heavy-duty side of the market.
 Virtual Technician will provides our customers with the knowledge needed to make informed decisions on what it takes to help maximize their uptime.